dot-slash-CS/Schedule-Builder/README.md

 - have Python and Selenium WebDriver installed
 - have the ChromeDriver and PhantomJS executables in the same directory as the Python files
 - install the required Python packages using the command `pip install -r requirements.txt`
-    * It's recommended that you utilize [Virtual Environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but that's complicated and optional
+    * It's recommended that you utilize [Virtual Environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but that's complicated and optional.

 To run *ScheduleBuilder*:
 - navigate to the directory containing the Python files in command line